mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 When enabled, a warning is logged whenever a client with SUPER-privilege successfully authenticates.
 This also applies to COM_CHANGE_USER-commands.
-The setting is intended for diagnosing situations where a client interferes with a master server switchover.
-Super-users bypass the *read_only*-flag which switchover uses to block writes to the master.
+The setting is intended for diagnosing situations where a client interferes with a primary server switchover.
+Super-users bypass the *read_only*-flag which switchover uses to block writes to the primary.

 ### `log_augmentation`